All Episodes

 Thanks, Rush.

-Uh no one raised their hand and says, you know what, if I could if I could negotiate a rational approach to Social Security and Medicare, Medicaid, Obamacare, if I could get all that done with a 20 to 1 ratio of spending cuts to tax increases without getting our defense budget.
+No one raised their hand and says, you know what, if I could negotiate a rational approach to Social Security and Medicare, Medicaid, Obamacare, if I could get all that done with a 20-to-one ratio of spending cuts to tax increases without gutting our defense budget, just throw something out there.

-It just feeds the media and the Obama theme that on this whole downgrade and debt ceiling thing.
+It just feeds the media and the Obama theme on this whole downgrade and debt ceiling thing that the Republican unwillingness to compromise rather than the complete lack of leadership out of the White House.

-Um a majority of Americans, I don't think it's any question about it now, once Obama defeated.
+I don't think it's any question about it now once Obama defeated.

 In a primary, in the second debate of the year, we got enough taxes already.